MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Evaluation

-Fig.~\ref{fig:analysis_tp} displays the overall time spending on analysis for MGARD and our method, which includes both time for decomposition and time for conducting analysis on the decomposed representation.
-The black dash line indicates the time for performing the analysis on original data, and the green and red dash line show the time of conducting strong-scaling experiments with 8 cores and 64 cores, respectively.
+Fig.~\ref{fig:analysis_tp} displays the overall time spent on analysis, which includes both time for decomposition and time for conducting analysis on the decomposed representation, when using MGARD and our method.
+The black dashed line indicates the time for performing the analysis on the original data, and the green and red dashed lines show the time for conducting strong-scaling experiments with 8 cores and 64 cores, respectively.
 It is observed that MGARD suffers from high decomposition overhead, which leads to minor performance gain (temperature) and may even be more costly when the analysis is fast (velocity\_x).
-On the other hand, our method significantly improves the performance of the scientific analysis: performing the analysis on level $3$ representation with single core can lead to comparable performance to that of strong-scaling with 64 cores.
-Also, such performance gain would be more significant when multiple iso-values need to be computed (i.e. the analysis becomes more expensive).
+On the other hand, our method significantly improves the performance of the scientific analysis: performing the analysis on level $0$ representation with single core can lead to comparable performance to that of strong-scaling with 64 cores.
+Also, such performance gain would be more significant when multiple iso-values need to be computed (and so the analysis becomes more expensive).